nhsb00/Upgradeable/README.md

 ![alt text](https://github.com/nhsb00/Upgradeable/blob/main/app/assets/images/project_creation.gif)

- When I published the project, the steps were saving one more time so I had two same steps.
-To avoid this, I set submitted is true.
-Once the step was submitted which has id on it, I will update the step.
-If it is not existed, then step will be created as a new step.
+ When I published the project, a step was saving twice so I had two same steps in one project.
+To avoid this, I set "submitted is true" and give a ID.
+Once the step was submitted including id, it wouldn't save the step as new.
+If it does not exist, then the step will be created again as a new step.

  ```ruby
     handleSubmit(e) {